TheEnjoyneer/clemsonyear1/README.md

 # clemsonyear1
-Personal GitHub repository for version control of code written for classes at Clemson University
+Personal GitHub repository for archiving code written for classes at Clemson University

 All code in this repository is free for anyone's use.
 I doubt it will be too terribly useful to very many people.
 Any comments, constructive criticism, or concerns can be emailed to me or commented on the repo as well.